tuuliahy/Cybersecurity/README.md

   ***3 hours in total***

 **12.11.2024**
-- Watching lecture recording and Tutorial videos in Panopto _2h_
+- Watching lecture recording (Playing with AI) and Tutorial videos in Panopto _2h_
 - Creating a database using Docker _15 min_
 - Starting the task called "The Booking system project → Phase 1" (I did the database and work with that) _1h_
 - Committing files back to GitHub using the terminal _15 min_